You never get a second chance to make a first impression

 What does a great logo design process look like?

-Let me break it down for you into a step by step guide.
+Let me break it down for you into a step-by-step guide.

 The Creative Brief

-Some questions I will ask you include:
+Some questions we will ask you include:

 - What are the core values of your business?